ahmadrezashojaee/UGFACT/README.md

-# UGFACT
-Underground Gas Flow simulAtions with Coupled bio-geochemical reacTions (UGFACT)
+# UGFACT: Underground Gas Flow simulAtions with Coupled bio-geochemical reacTions

 This MATLAB-based framework couples reservoir simulation with bio-geochemical batch reactions using MRST and PHREEQC.